Ministry of Oil Industry: Role

 The Ministry of the Petroleum Industry organized the prospecting and surveying of new petroleum, gas, and ozocerite deposits by geological, geophysical, and geochemical surveying methods.
 It takes measures to increase labor productivity, to improve the quality of production, and to reduce the cost of production and construction.
-It exercises technical and production supervision over enterprises of the Ministry, and introduces the most modern equipment, technical improvements and inventions, mechanization and automation of production processes, and established norms for the consumption of materials, power and fuel.
+It exercises technical and production supervision over enterprises of the Ministry, and introduces the most modern equipment, technical improvements and inventions, mechanization and automation of production processes, and established norms for the consumption of materials, power, and fuel.

-It drafts plans for production standards in branches of industry under the jurisdiction of the Ministry- and submits them for ratification according to established procedure.
-The Ministry directs the construction of enterprises and installations of the petroleum industry and, in accordance with established procedure, ratifies planned quotas, technical plans, and estimates for capital construction.
+It drafts plans for production standards in branches of industry under the jurisdiction of the ministry and submits them for ratification according to established procedure.
+The ministry directs the construction of enterprises and installations of the petroleum industry and, in accordance with established procedure, ratifies planned quotas, technical plans, and estimates for capital construction.
 It organizes and supervises the material and technical supply of enterprises, organizations, and installations.
-It supervises the operations of enterprises which produce industrial and construction materials required by branches of industry under the jurisdiction of the Ministry.
+It supervises the operations of enterprises that produce industrial and construction materials required by branches of industry under the jurisdiction of the Ministry.

-The Ministry handled the sales of petroleum products produced by enterprises of the Ministry of the Petroleum Industry through a system of administrations and petroleum bases of Glavneftesbyt (Main Administration of Petroleum Sales).
+The ministry handled the sales of petroleum products produced by enterprises of the Ministry of the Petroleum Industry through a system of administrations and petroleum bases of Glavneftesbyt (Main Administration of Petroleum Sales).

-It selected the personnel of the Ministry, takes measures to provide enterprises and construction projects of the Ministry with personnel and to utilize them properly, at the same time providing for their living conditions.
+It selected the personnel of the ministry and takes measures to provide enterprises and construction projects of the ministry with personnel and to utilize them properly, at the same time providing for their living conditions.

-It draws up regulations on the wages of workers, engineers, technicians, and employees of the enterprises, submits them for ratification by the Council of Ministers USSR, in accordance with established procedure, and supervises their application.
+It draws up regulations on the wages of workers, engineers, technicians, and employees of the enterprises; submits them for ratification by the Council of Ministers USSR, in accordance with established procedure; and supervises their application.
 It determines technical norms and the revision of output norms (except for the basic revision of norms carried out with the permission of the government), and checks on their fulfillment.